China

 About Our Program Fees

-CIEE, a non-profit organization, relies on program fees to provide China Basics participants with a safety net of medical insurance, an in-country orientation, and a high level of support throughout your experience.
+CIEE, a non-profit organization, relies on program fees to provide China Basics participants with a safety net of medical insurance, visa assistance, a high level of support throughout your experience.
 The program fee of $1,300 is paid in two installments:

 • $500 commitment deposit due after acceptance